New Patients 610.904.9274

 What is the best pain relief after tooth extraction?

 Your dentist will administer and recommend pain medications after the tooth extraction.
-If you can take Ibuprofen, we suggest recommend taking 400- 600mg every 6-8 hours post-operation until the pain is bearable.
-Putting a cold or warm compress on the side of your face, eating cold or soft foods, rinsing with saltwater are all good methods to help with pain and swelling.
+If you can take Ibuprofen, we recommend taking 400- 600mg every 6-8 hours post-operation until the pain is bearable.
+Putting a cold or warm compress on your face, eating cold or soft foods, and rinsing with salt water are good methods to help with pain and swelling.

 When can I eat normally after tooth extraction?

-Most people will need 2 weeks to get back to normal post extraction.
+Most people will need two weeks to get back to normal post-extraction.
 However, you may be able to go back to eating sooner, depending on where the tooth is and your level of pain tolerance.

 How long should I take off work after a tooth extraction?